 Finally, students who receive an A or B (superior level) on A-levels or comparable scores on the Leaving Certificate (Ireland), the Abitur (Germany), or the Baccalauréat (France) may be eligible for advanced placement.

-International applicants whose first language is not English or whose language of secondary school instruction has not been in English must submit results from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+International applicants whose first language is not English or whose language of secondary school instruction has not been in English must submit results from the Test of English as a Foreign Language (TOEFL), Duolingo English Test (DET), TOEFL Home Edition, or the International English Language Testing System (IELTS).

 Need-based financial aid is available to international students.
+Colby meets one hundred percent of demonstrated need for all applicants.
 Applicants for financial aid must complete the International Student CSS Profile, which is available online.

-Priority in admissions is to first-year students, though a small number of transfer students are admitted each year.
+Priority in admissions is to incoming first-year students, though a small number of transfer students are admitted each year.
 Admission by transfer is open to those with strong academic and personal records from accredited colleges or universities.
-Application forms are available online at colby.edu/apply, where there are links to the Common Application and to the Coalition for College application.
+Application forms are available online at https://afa.colby.edu/apply/.

 Credits from accredited institutions are generally accepted for courses that are comparable to those offered at Colby and in which grades of C or better are received.
 No more than 64 transferable semester credit hours may be applied toward a Colby degree.
 Campus housing for transfer students is not guaranteed.